Vanity Fair Magazine Articles

 "After several months the jingle was well ground into listeners' ears, so Pepsi-Cola ordered variations on the theme.
 Some were scored for swing, boogie-woogie and baby-talk.
 Later the first two lines were rewritten."

-The tune was so catchy it was an instant hit among the kids at the time (now in their eighties) who began rewriting it to suit their social needs.
+The tune was so catchy it was an instant hit among the kids at the time (now in their nineties) who began rewriting it to suit their social needs.
 One Sunday school class re-fashioned the jingle to sing:

 "Christianity hits the spot.